 For his advocacy in spreading the ideals of peaceful continuity and economic development through monarchism, he was adopted as a noble son of the Royal House of Balo-i by its Prime Minister and Rajah Mandadore, His Royal Highness Tuanku Datu Dr. Camad Mangotara Ali.
 The Royal House of Balo-i is one of the indigenous Muslim Sultanates in the Southern Philippines.
 He was conferred the honorary noble title of “Datu” and vested as a Cultural Ambassador and Advisor for International Relations.
 His Majesty Sultan Ampun Muedzul-Lail Tan Kiram, the 35th Sultan of Sulu and North Borneo and son of the late Sultan Mohammed Mahakuttah Abdullah Kiram, the last Sultan of Sulu recognized by the Philippine government also appointed him as Ambassador-at-Large and Secretary General of the Sultanate of Sulu.
 As a holder of a royal office of Sulu, he was made a senior noble and bestowed with the lifetime title of “Datu Sadja”.
-Scholars roughly compare the noble title of Datu with that of a Duke or Count in European monarchies.
+The noble title of Datu Sadja is analgous with that of a Marquess or Count in European monarchies.
 Southern Philippines Sultanates exercise their legal and non-territorial de jure sovereign rights in international law and are also protected by the U.N.
 Declaration on the Rights of Indigenous Peoples and Philippine Republic Act No. 8371, the Indigenous Peoples’ Rights Act of 1997.
 The heir presumptive of the non-reigning Imperial House of Haiti has also granted Datu Sadja Yngson the title of honour of “Baron de Saint-Lyé”.
 The legitimate claimant, the Prince of Saint-Marc, is the successor of the dynastic rights of Emperor Faustin I, who reigned from 1849 to 1859 as the last monarch of Haiti.
 The Republic of Haiti currently does not recognize these dynastic rights formally, but many others including members of the Haitian government support this claim.